sortega/tron-revival/design/architecture.md

 - Host can theoretically cheat → Fine for friendly games
 - Host leaving ends game → Add migration later if needed
 - Limited to 2-4 players → Perfect for our game design!
-- Relies on PeerJS service → Can self-host PeerServer if needed
+- Relies on public relays → Multiple fallback strategies available

 **This is the ideal architecture for a small multiplayer game like Teratron!**